SDR-Technologies/NanoSDR/README.md

 Specific compilation with plutoSDR and Spyserver client
 https://github.com/dk2ro/gr-osmosdr-pluto-spyserver

-Please notice that osmocom is not really maintened, hopefully some forks are working well.
+Please note that osmocom is not really maintened, hopefully some forks are working well.

 Spyserver client might crash GQRX if incorrect samplerate is set.